I'm Honey!

 Your Home Is Your Castle

-I bought orchids and placed family mementos everywhere.
+I bought orchids and placed family mementos everywhere, each one holding a special memory that brought both comfort and sorrow.
 Often spending time alone on my balcony, I gazed below at the koi pond watching the koi fish swimming peacefully.

 Listening To Your Heart

 Widows, have confidence in the inner you.
 Listen to your heart rather than to the suggestion of others.
 Have faith in your instincts.
 I did what felt right to me.
+Choose what feels good and brings you comfort during this time.
 No one can get in your head.

 A Widow’s Story